raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

   - `Σ` is the alphabet of symbols this recognizer operates upon.
   - `S` is the set of states this recognizer can be in.
   - `s` is the initial or "start" state of the recognizer.
-  - `ẟ` is the recognizer's "state transition function" that governs how the recognizer changes states while it consumes symbols from the sentance iit is attempting to recognize.
+  - `ẟ` is the recognizer's "state transition function" that governs how the recognizer changes states while it consumes symbols from the sentence it is attempting to recognize.
   - `F` is the set of "final" states.
-If the recognizer is in one of these states when the input ends, it has recognzied the sentance.
+If the recognizer is in one of these states when the input ends, it has recognized the sentence.

 We can encode these with JSON.
-We'll use descriptive words rather than matehmatical symbols, but note that if we wanted to use the mathematical symbols, everything we're doing would work just as well.
+We'll use descriptive words rather than mathematical symbols, but note that if we wanted to use the mathematical symbols, everything we're doing would work just as well.

 Or JSON representation will represent the quintuple as a Plain Old JavaScript Object (or "POJO"), rather than an array.
-This makes it easier to document what each element means, and it alsso makes it easy for some of the elements to be optional:
+This makes it easier to document what each element means, and it also makes it easy for some of the elements to be optional:

 ```javascript
 {